bifurcationkit/MultiParamContinuation.jl/docs/src/tutorials/ode/abc.md

 ## Surface of Periodic orbits as function of 2 parameters

-We trace the curve of periodic orbits from a Hopf point:
+We trace the curve of periodic orbits from a Hopf point.
+Note that this can be improved a lot using the linear solver `BK.COPBLS`, we do not do it here to simplify the code.

 ```@example TUTABC
 argspo = (record_from_solution = (x, p; k...) -> begin